BoldGrid/boldgrid-theme-framework/boldgrid-theme-framework/README.md

 1. Create a configuration that overrides required fields.
 Please see the BoldGrid theme user guide for more information.

-1. Include boldgrid-theme-framework.php from your function.php
+1. Include boldgrid-theme-framework.php from your theme's functions.php

 ## Changelog ##

 ### 1.2 ###
+* Bug fix: Animate.css now can load properly.
+* Bug fix: Allow child themes to use their own background images.
 * Misc: Updated scssphp dependency to v.0.6.1.

 ### 1.1 ###